syncfusion-content/blazor-docs/blazor/diagram/serialization.md

 ## Save the diagram as string

-While saving the [diagram](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html) is serialized as a string.
+While saving, the [diagram](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html) is serialized as a string.
 The [SaveDiagram](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SfDiagramComponent.html#Syncfusion_Blazor_Diagram_SfDiagramComponent_SaveDiagram) method of the diagram helps to serialize the diagram as a string.
 The following code illustrates how to save the diagram.

 ```cshtml
 SfDiagramComponent Diagram;